 When travelling to Georgia, you can expect the most rain during the spring months.
 But, you can expect more rain the closer you are the coast.
 Georgia has the best travel weather during May, June and September.

-How Safe is Georgia?
+How Safe Is Georgia?

 Georgia has two regions, known as Abkhazia and South Ossetia, that are occupied by Russia.
 Avoid travelling to these areas.
 Travel documents are required for this region.